UTP Stage II: Business

 - Actuarial Mathematics

 Why choose the Asper School of Business?

 - Accredited by AACSB International, less than five percent of the world's business schools have earned this distinguished hallmark of excellence in management education.

-- 97% of Asper BComm (Hons) co-op student graduates are employed full-time after graduating (Asper School of Business Employment Report, 2018).
+- 99% of Asper BComm (Hons) co-op student graduates are employed full-time after graduating (Asper School of Business Employment Report, 2018).

-- Gain paid work experience with industry leaders as part of the co-operative education (cop-op) program.
-The average hourly wage for co-op students in this program is C$18.11/hour (Asper School of Business Co-op Program Wage Information, 2017).
+- Gain paid work experience with industry leaders as part of the co-operative education (co-op) program.
+The average hourly wage for co-op students in this program is C$18.39/hour (Asper School of Business Co-op Program Wage Information, 2018).